 Figure on about 30 minutes per pound.
 This means a small 10-pound frozen turkey should take about 5 hours to defrost.

 A big honker 18-pound turkey will take as long as 9 hours.
-Once the turkey is fully defrosted, get it back into the refrigerator until you are ready to start cooking it.
+Once the turkey is fully defrosted, return it to the refrigerator until you cook it.

 To Stuff or Not Stuff

 Whether to stuff the bird with stuffing or cook the stuffing in a separate pan is a considerable debate in the culinary world.
 The stuffing tastes better if cooked in the turkey because the juices combine, but stuffing means a longer cooking time.

 Longer cooking time means there is a greater chance the turkey meat will dry out.
 So you must ask yourself, do you prefer fabulous stuffing or moist, tender turkey meat?
 Remember, you'll pour gravy on the stuffing with all the beautiful juices from the turkey, so does it matter?

 There are many ways to cook a turkey, including grilling, deep-frying, and the traditional roasting method, of which there are dozens of techniques.
 Breast up, breast down, high temperature, low temperature, breast covered in bacon, duck fat, or tin foil.

 You name it, and somebody has figured out how to do it to a turkey.